brandonmain/Image-Processing/README.md

 # Image-Processing
 This repository contains the folders for each project from my Image Processing class.
-Though many of the processing techniques in this repository have already been written, I will be implementing my own versions of these techniques from scratch because it is what is asked of me by this class.
+Image processing techniques inclue those from the spatial domin and those applied from the frequency domain.

 ### Tools I'll be using:
-OpenCV - for reading, writing, and displaying images.
+OpenCV

 ### Types of image formats:
 .pgm